What is the message? Perspectives on Visual Data Communication: Introduction

-Visualizations are not just composed of visual elements; they co-exist with textual elements in the form of titles, captions, labels, and annotations, and are often embedded in the context of broader texts.
-A growing but limited number of empirical studies provide evidence that textual components play a role in how people engage with and remember visualizations and that this process differs for different people \citep{DBLP:journals/tvcg/StokesSCSH23,borkin2016}.
-Despite knowing that text is important, there is still a relative lack of research exploring how text and visual elements work together -- or how they work alone -- during the sensemaking process.
+Prior work has pointed toward `takeaway messages' as an analytic lens for communicative meaning.
+Messages capture what readers consider the main point, bridging producers' intent and readers' interpretation.
+What readers take away depends on producers' intentions and design choices, as well as on readers' prior knowledge, subjective experience, and interpretive judgments \citep{liu2010mental,karer2020conceptgraph}.
+Although deriving a takeaway message is integral to comprehension and sensemaking \citep{burns2020how,pinker1990theory,karer2020conceptgraph}, messages vary across readers, are rarely made explicit, and are difficult to measure \citep{knoll2025gulf,bearfield2024same,pinker1990theory}.

-In this work, we contribute to this research space by thinking about how to study the sensemaking of visualizations and the role of text within that process.
-We do this by investigating visualizations on their own first, without much textual context; we then investigate them within their surrounding text in order to gain insights into the role of text on and around visualizations.
+Messages are influenced by the entire chart, not just the data display.
+Visualizations combine visual elements with textual components such as titles, captions, labels, and annotations, often within the context of broader texts.
+A small but growing body of empirical work shows that textual components play a crucial role in how people engage with and remember visualizations, and that these processes vary across individuals \citep{stokes2026analysis,stokes2023role,borkin2016memorability}.
+Although the importance of text is increasingly recognized, relatively little work examines how textual and visual elements work together during sensemaking and shape what readers ultimately take away.

-We present an analysis of 171 visualizations from 58 print and online articles published over 50 years in Scientific American through different perspectives, focusing on the messages that these visualizations carry.
-We characterize the visualization corpus descriptively as well as semantically and engage in an in-depth message creation process.
-We discuss the findings from a thematic analysis of these messages as well as field notes documenting our engagement process.
-We complement our methods by comparing a sample of the messages with the intended messages of the visualization producers themselves, drawn from an interview study with 11 current and past staff members of Scientific American.
-This approach allows us to explore our questions from the perspectives of the charts, their readers, and to an extent, their producers.
+Understanding these processes requires examining three interconnected aspects: how readers articulate takeaway messages, how chart features and textual framing shape these messages, and how they relate to producers' intentions.
+To address this, we developed a mixed-method approach examining how readers make sense of visualizations, how visual and textual elements guide interpretation, and how producers plan intended messages.
+We use the written articulation of messages to surface and study these processes, informed by earlier work on data-centric sensemaking \citep{koesten2021talking,koesten2020everything}.